learn-co-curriculum/dsc-type-1-and-2-error-lab/README.md

 stats.describe(sample2)
 ```

-    Sample 2 Summary

-    DescribeResult(nobs=100, minmax=(57.96868014684502, 159.29406605999827), mean=102.76786471724154, variance=420.45658021864733, skewness=0.29145404089799065, kurtosis=0.7249842236748019)

 You can see can see that if you took two samples from this population, the difference between the mean of samples 1 and 2 is very small (this can be tried repeatedly).
 You must sample with replacement in order to ensure the independence assumption between elements of the sample.

 There is, however, still a probability of seeing a very large difference between values, even though they’re estimates of the same population parameters.
-In a statistical setting you’d interpret these unusually large differences as evidence that the two samples are statistically different.
+In a statistical setting, you’d interpret these unusually large differences as evidence that the two samples are statistically different.
 It depends on how you define statistical significance.
-In statistical tests this is done by setting a significance threshold `α` (alpha).
+In statistical tests, this is done by setting a significance threshold `α` (alpha).
 Alpha controls how often we’ll get a type 1 error.
 A type 1 error occurs when the statistical test erroneously indicates a significant result.

-You can run two sample t-test with independance assumption on these samples and, as expected, the null hypothesis will fail to be rejected due to similarities between distributions.
+You can run two-sample t-test with independence assumption on these samples and, as expected, the null hypothesis will fail to be rejected due to similarities between distributions.
 You can also visualize the distribution to confirm the similarity between means and SDs.

 ```python
 # test the sample means
 stats.ttest_ind(sample1, sample2)
 ```

-    Ttest_indResult(statistic=-2.245116623023133, pvalue=0.02586635243662942)

 ```python